-Of all the ways to boost your home's curb appeal when you put it on the market, what could be quicker or less expensive than installing some colorful garden flowers?
-Homebase, a British home improvement and garden center, conducted a survey to discover which flowers are most appealing to house hunters.
-In addition to trimming your trees and shrubs and freshening up your mulch, consider adding value to your home by adding one or more of these flowers to your perennial beds or front porch... containers.
-And if your gardening climate doesn't compare to the mild, rainy maritime climate of Great Britain, try a lookalike plant to wow potential buyers.
+Of all the ways to boost your home's curb appeal when you put it on the market, what could be quicker or less expensive than planting some colorful garden flowers?
+In addition to trimming your trees and shrubs and freshening up your mulch, consider adding value to your home by adding one or more of these flowers to your perennial beds or front porch containers.

 01 of 10

-Roses have a universal appeal to homeowners, even those that aren't into gardening.
+Roses have universal appeal for homeowners whether or not they're into gardening.
 Although old-fashioned and heirloom roses look stunning with their cabbage-sized blooms and sweet perfume, the installation of a few modern ever-blooming roses is a smart choice when preparing to sell a home.
-Roses from the Knock Out series and Flower Carpet series will give you the most reliable rebloom, although heaviest blooming occurs in late spring/early summer.
-These roses are also nearly... disease-proof, meaning you won't have to worry about an unsightly mildew breakout blighting your landscape.
+Roses from the Knock Out and Flower Carpet series will give you the most reliable rebloom, although heaviest blooming occurs in late spring and early summer.
+These roses are also nearly disease-proof, meaning you won't have to worry about an unsightly mildew breakout blighting your landscape.

 02 of 10

-Not all of us are lucky enough to live in Provence, but we can import the famous lavender flowers famous in the south of France to our gardens.
-Not only will your lavender flowers woo home shoppers with their glorious scent, you can tell admirers that the blossoms are edible too, lending a delicate perfume to honey and sorbet.
+Not all of us are lucky enough to live in the south of France, but we can give our gardens a Provençal vibe by adding some fragrant lavender plants.
+Not only will your lavender flowers woo home shoppers with their glorious scent, but you can also tell admirers that the blossoms are edible too, lending a delicate perfume to baked goods and sorbet.
 Lavender needs little else besides full sun and well-drained soil to grow.
-If your plot is damp or slightly shady, pansies will provide the same purple hue and culinary... value as lavender.
+If your plot is damp or slightly shady, pansies will provide the same purple hue and culinary value as lavender.

 03 of 10